-To highlight stories of women making an impact in their communities, the Clean Cooking Alliance (CCA) is interviewing women entrepreneurs from around the world who are working to scale access to clean cooking.
+To highlight stories of women making an impact in their communities, the Clean Cooking Alliance (CCA) is interviewing women leaders from around the world who are working to scale access to clean cooking.

 Visit CCA’s Women & Clean Cooking page to learn more about the organization’s work to increase the role of women and address gender issues in clean cooking.
 To suggest someone to be featured as part of this ongoing series, please contact CCA’s Communications team at email@example.com.

 Rethinking the Elements of a Clean Cooking Transition

 Dipti Paudel is a chemical engineer and researcher at the Indian Institute of Technology (IIT) Madras in Chennai, India.
 Her research explores the potential of artificial intelligence (AI) and machine learning in material science, which she hopes will contribute to developing higher-performing and more efficient energy systems.
 CCA interviewed Paudel about what motivates her work and what other steps must be taken to expand access to clean cooking solutions.Read more

 How a Women-led Investment Firm is Supporting Clean Cooking

 Nathalie Prado is a Managing Director of Investments at EcoEnterprises Fund, a women-led venture fund with a track record of over 20 years helping to grow businesses in Latin America that directly preserve and restore natural ecosystems, promote climate action, and create social equity concurrent with generating financial returns.
 CCA interviewed Nathalie about the role of impact investment in expanding access to clean cooking.Read more

 Clearing the Air: One Woman’s Quest to Bring Clean Cooking to Families in Nepal